 Hi, I’m Emily

-Before arriving here, I was a social worker for 10 years gathering valuable experience in public schools, non profit organizations and state agencies.
+Before starting my private practice, I was a social worker for 10 years gathering valuable experience in public schools, non profit organizations and state agencies.
 In other words, I know what it feels like to work with complex families facing big problems in a high paced environment, and also what it is like to work a desk job.

 These days, life is dominated by work and my family.
 I grew up in Texas but have an adventurous heart and love to travel and try new things as often as I can.

 When you are with me, I will use different therapeutic techniques to help you reach your goals.
-You may have heard of these, such as mindfulness, cognitive behavioral therapy and motivational interviewing.
+You may have heard of some of these, such as mindfulness, cognitive behavioral therapy and motivational interviewing.
 I also utilize a new and upcoming intervention called the NeuroAffective Relational Model®, also known as NARM®.
 NARM® offers a framework for post-traumatic growth by supporting increased resiliency, greater health outcomes, healthier relationships, personal growth and social change.
-For more detail on what NARM is, click here.
+NARM® is skillful for treating complex post traumatic stress disorder.
+For more detail on what NARM® is, click here.

 The Big Picture: